-Figure 5 shows the historical trend in the creation of STCs from installations of residential SWH from January 2014 to October 2022.
-There is a mild decline evident over the last seven years, punctuated by some pauses.
-COVID-19 appears to have had a mildly negative impact on the sector, although the decline for 2020 coincides with the acceleration of ASHP (see section 2.3).
+Figure 5 shows the historical trend in the creation of STCs from installations of residential solar water heaters (SWH) from January 2014 to October 2023.
+There is a mild decline evident over the last four years; COVID-19 appears to have had a mildly negative impact on the sector, although the recent decline coincides with the acceleration of ASHP (see section 2.3).